 As the final step, you need to fit that range into your pricing model.

-Step #3: Determine your pricing model and storefront
+Step #3: Determine your pricing model and website

 There are multiple factors to base your ebook price on, but they basically come down to two models.